Get treatment for sleep disorders such as sleep apnoea, snoring and insomnia from Changi General Hospital.

 In addition to diagnostic sleep tests, our laboratory also conducts tests such as the CPAP (Continuous Positive Airway Pressure) titration sleep study, MSLT (Multiple Sleep Latency Test) and MWT (Multiple Wakefulness Test), using modern sleep test machines.

-Snoring and obstructive sleep apnoea (OSA) are medical conditions that are common in people who are obese and who consume a lot of alcohol.
+obstructive sleep apnoea are medical conditions that are common in people who are obese and who consume a lot of alcohol.
 More than 60 percent of men over 60 years old snore, as do more than 10 percent of men under 30 years old.
 Snoring affects men twice as often as women.
 Incidence of both snoring and OSA increases with age.

 Diagnosis of OSA is made from the patient’s history, clinical examination, investigations and sleep study.
 Aspects of your life may affect your breathing during sleep.
 ENT specialists will examine your nose, mouth and throat via a nasopharyngoscopy for causes that might lead to breathing difficulties during sleep (for example, obstructive lesions such as polyps, tumours and cysts).
 Your general health status will also be assessed (such as weight and blood pressure).

-A sleep study is necessary in the evaluation of snoring and OSA.
+A sleep study is necessary for the evaluation of snoring and OSA.
 If you are scheduled for a sleep study, you will most likely check into the hospital after dinner, stay overnight and be discharged the next morning.

 During the sleep study, special sensors will record the activity of your heart, lungs and brain, the movement of muscles, airflow from nose and mouth and the level of oxygen in your blood.
 As you sleep, a sleep technologist will monitor the recordings.
 The entire sleep study will be recorded and analysed.